priyanka5/testapp/readme.md

 Its an maven app, to build the jar run "mvn clean install"

 App is deployed on Kubernetes cluster running on Google Cloud Platform.
-Below are the steps followed one jar file is generated.
+Below are the steps followed once jar file is generated.

 Create a Docker Image using the attached Dockerfile by following commands in directory where Dockerfile is located -